Readers Question: Discuss the effect of cutting interest rates.

 - Lower mortgage interest payments.
 A fall in interest rates will reduce the monthly cost of mortgage repayments.
 This will leave householders with more disposable income and should cause a rise in consumer spending.

-- Depreciation in the Exchange Rate.
-A lower interest rate, makes it relatively less attractive to save money in that country.
-Therefore there will be less demand for the currency causing a fall in its value.
-A fall in the exchange rate makes exports more competitive and imports more expensive.
-This leads to an increase in AD.
+- Depreciation in the exchange rate.
+If the UK reduce interest rates, it makes it relatively less attractive to save money in the UK (you would get a better rate of return in another country).
+Therefore there will be less demand for the Pound Sterling causing a fall in its value.
+A fall in the exchange rate makes UK exports more competitive and imports more expensive.
+This also helps to increase aggregate demand.

 AD/AS diagram showing effect of a cut in interest rates